 Eli looked up and saw Jason Wells hug her as if they were old friends.
 No, not friends, but something else.
 Jason was tall and well built.
 He was wearing an oxford gray suit that emphasized his elegant features.
 He had blond hair and blue eyes and a smile that looked like it came out of a toothpaste commercial.
 Eli let his front wheels drop hard over the carpet, and waited –for too long- for Jason to let go of her.
 Isabel hadn’t exactly returned the hug, and the minute he released her, she stepped backwards and placed a hand on Eli’s shoulder.

-“Eli?” said Jason with far less enthusiasm than he had used to call out Isabel’s name.
+“Eli?”
+Jason said with far less enthusiasm than he had used to call out Isabel’s name.
 “Wow, man.
 It’s been a while.”

 Jason Wells had gone to Harvard with Eli and Matt.
 They had been close friends then, and remained so throughout the years.
 When Eli had gotten shot, Jason had visited a few times at the hospital and then maybe once while he was in rehab.
 But then, like most people after his injury, he had faded away from Eli’s life.